 November 23, 2009 / admin / Comments Off on 2009 Christmas Tree Lighting Ceremony In Martinsburg, West Virginia

 For those of you who’ve ever been a part of something truly magical at Christmastime, take a look here.
-I can honestly say that Tara and I will remember this for a long, long, long time… and can’t wait for our lil’ rugrat to become a part of this tradition.
+I can honestly say that we’ll remember this for a long, long, long time… and can’t wait for our lil’ rugrat to become a part of this tradition.

 Also, here’s a cool little video of us going through Downtown Martinsburg, while getting Biscuit warmed up for Santa and Mrs. Claus’s arrival: